NCDJ Advisory Board

 She teaches news reporting to print majors at the Nicholson School of Communication, University of Central Florida, in Orlando.
 Connolly is currently developing an online news site about health care in central Florida.
 She is a member and fundraiser for National Alliance on Mental Illness and for Special Olympics.

 Connolly’s interest in the special needs community was sparked by volunteer work she did while in college at a respite clinic for family members of children with disabilities.
 She holds a bachelor’s degree in English from the University of Maryland, College Park, and a Master of Arts degree in journalism and mass communications from the University of Florida in Gainesville.
 She was a Poynter Institute for Media Studies fellow in media management and entrepreneurship as a graduate student.
-She is currently enrolled as a master’s student in exceptional education at the University of Central Florida, with a focus on learning disabilities and English for speakers of other languages.
+Connolly recently earned certification in K-12 exceptional education, with endorsements in autism, teaching non-native English speakers and reading.
+Her family endowed the new Pitt Hopkins Syndrome Clinic at Massachusetts General Hospital, Boston.

 Richard J. Dalton, Jr.